raghul1998/pdpstocks/res/SETUP-README.txt

 HOW TO INCLUDE DEPENDENCY IN IntelliJ
-1. Unzip the dependencies zip file present under the 'res' folder and copy paste (in some desirable location) the JAR files present (three in total) under JDatePicker folder and JFreeChart folder present under that dependencies zip file.
+1. Unzip the dependencies zip file and copy paste (in some desirable location) the JAR files present (three in total) under JDatePicker folder and JFreeChart folder present under that dependencies zip file.
 2. Open the project in IntelliJ
 3. Select File->Project Structure->Modules